postman-open-technologies/linting-rules/_rules/request-bodies-delete-oa3.md

 ---
-request-bodies-get-request-body-oas3:
+request-bodies-delete-oas3:
-  description: "GET methods must have a request body."
+  description: "DELETE methods must have a request body."
-  given: $.paths.*.get
+  given: $.paths.*.delete
   message: "Method must not have a request body {{path}}"
   recommended: true
   severity: error